Measure the twelve divergent wild strains in your trait of interest

 Once you have an optimized assay, you can start a mapping experiment.
 We recommend 48 wild strains at a time.
 Once you receive the strains into your lab, please freeze them ASAP.
 Repeated passages lead to strain evolution and opportunities for strain confusion.
 We make five copies of each wild strain and keep them at 15ºC.
 For any assay, only one plate from 15ºC is used to chunk animals for phenotyping.
 Strains are only passaged three times per year and then discarded.
 Before any assay, we recommend passaging the strains to reduce the effects of starvation on the trait of interest.
 After strains are assayed, discard the strain.
 Never keep passaged strains for future assays.

 Measure as many wild strains as possible in your trait of interest in the level of replication required to get a reproducible assessment of phenotype.
 Record the trait values for each strain.
-Once normalized for replicates, these data can be copy and pasted into the association mapping portal.
+Once normalized for replicates, these data can be copied and pasted into the association mapping portal.
 Press "submit" to map.
 If you are not redirected to a reports page after clicking the submit button, please notify us via the feedback form.

 Throughout the process if you encounter problems with CeNDR or find parts of the site/approach confusing, please submit a feedback request.
 If you do not hear back from your request within 48 hours, please email Erik directly.